 Pimps use child sex workers to recruit other foster children who are living in shelters and foster homes.
 The average age of entry into prostitution is 12-years-old, and the average life expectancy following entry is seven years.

 There are an estimated 6,000 homeless youth ages 18-24 in Los Angeles.
 More than 550 kids under age 18 are not sheltered.
-30-40% of these kids come from the LGBT community.
-The majority of these youth were kicked out of their homes by their parents.
+LGBT youth have a 120% increased risk of experiencing homelessness.

 This can lead to homelessness and violence.
 These kids have a higher rate of absenteeism and school dropouts, which is around 50% in our inner-city schools.
 Studies show that young adult high school dropouts have lower earnings and higher incarceration rates than their better educated peers.
 A dropout will end up costing taxpayers around $292,000 over a lifetime due to incarceration and how much less they pay in taxes.

 The Los Angeles Times reports that 63,000 students in Los Angeles County schools were homeless last year.
 The estimated graduation rate for homeless students is less than 25%.
 In addition, 47% of homeless school age children have problems such as anxiety, depression, or withdrawal compared to 18% of other children.

 There are 120,000 gang members in LA County.
 During the last three years, over 16,398 violent gang crimes were committed in Los Angeles.